Arc 1: The Chitinous Teens

 It spread its claws and crouched, twitching its tail.

-Its lips pulled back, revealing a mouth full of fangs as it hissed, opening its mouth and sticking out its tongue.
-Which happened to have jaws of its own.
+Its lips pulled back, revealing a mouth full of fangs as it hissed.

-The gesture caused the fearful humans to back up.
+The menacing gesture caused the fearful humans to back up.

 And with a snarl, the creature sprinted toward them and leaped clear over their heads and into the rainy night.